 We launched in early February 2013, North Carolina’s only statewide non-profit organization focused exclusively on pre-K to 12 public education.
 We have worked diligently since then to build our network across the state, educating the public about the most pressing issues facing our public schools.

-We continue to write fact sheets – more than two dozen so far, researching and compiling critical information about private school vouchers, charter schools, pre-K education, and A-F school performance grades, as well as analysis of the impact of budget cuts on the classroom.
-Many other topics are in the pipeline; we always welcome your suggestions of the research and information you need.
+We continue to write fact sheets researching and compiling critical information about private school vouchers, charter schools, pre-K education, and A-F school performance grades, as well as analysis of the impact of annual budget allocations have on the classroom.
+We continue to add new information to our website and welcome your suggestions for educational research and information you would find useful.

 We follow the General Assembly closely during and between legislative sessions.
 During session, we summarize key bills in our detailed weekly Legislative Updates and issue regular e-newsletters and action alerts and press releases as needed, all to keep North Carolinians and the media informed about important developments affecting public schools.

-Through social media, especially Facebook, Twitter, and Instagram, we have found an eager group of concerned citizens scattered across North Carolina and beyond.
+Through social media, especially Facebook, Twitter, and Instagram, we connect with concerned citizens scattered across North Carolina and beyond.
 We reach an audience of tens of thousands on our Facebook page with our daily posts of pertinent news articles, academic studies, and other reports.

-When we are not researching and developing materials or at the State Legislature, we’re traveling around the state to keep the issue of public education front and center in the minds of the public.
-We’re gratified by these communities’ strong interest in public education.
-If you would like us to come to your community, please email us at firstname.lastname@example.org.
+When we are not researching and developing materials or at the State Legislature, we travel across the state to keep the issue of public education front and center in the minds of the public.
+We present a variety of informational sessions throughout the community on topics such as legislative updates, analysis of critical issues impacting our public schools including a film series to educate citizens about these critical issues that impact our students and teachers, and we in various educational forums and conferences.
+Wherever we go, we are gratified by the communities’ strong interest in public education.
+If you would like us to come to your community, please email us at email@example.com.

-We want to continue the good work of collaborating with teachers, parents, business and civic leaders, students, and communities across North Carolina to ensure we have a first-rate public education system that will prepare each child for life.
+We want to continue the good work of collaborating with teachers, parents, business and civic leaders, students, and communities across North Carolina to ensure we have a unified, equitable system of high-quality public schools that will prepare each child for life.